-A rebreather is a piece of scuba gear that allows you to breathe underwater using smaller air tanks.
-It does this by recycling the air you breathe over and over again.
-When you breathe in using a rebreather system, you’re getting your air from several different places.
+A rebreather is a piece of scuba gear that allows you to breathe underwater using smaller gas tanks.
+It does this by recycling the gas you breathe over and over again.
+When you breathe in using a rebreather system when scuba diving, you’re getting your air from several different places.

-First, the rebreather removes exhaled carbon dioxide from the air you breathe out through the use of a canister of sodium hydroxide gas.
+First, the rebreather removes exhaled carbon dioxide from the gas mix you breathe out through the use of a canister of sodium hydroxide gas, termed a scrubber.
 The two gases mixed to form a solid called calcium carbonate.

-Next, a small tank of pure oxygen or mixed gases (nitrogen and oxygen or helium and oxygen) will inject fresh air into your breathing loop.
-This is called a closed-circuit breathing system because none of the air ever leaves the system.
+Next, a small tank of pure oxygen or mixed gases (nitrogen and oxygen or helium and oxygen) will inject fresh gasses into your breathing loop in a closed-circuit diving rebreather system.
+This is called a fully closed-circuit breathing system because none of the gas ever leaves the system.

-A rebreather uses computers to calculate the partial pressure of oxygen within the breathing circuit.
+Closed-circuit rebreathers, as well as other types shown below, use computers and oxygen sensors to calculate and control a set point for the partial pressure of oxygen within the breathing circuit.
 This information is sent through the control system and allows the rebreather to know how much oxygen or gas mix to deliver into the breathing loop.